bishalthapa-x/bishalthapax.github.io/about.md

 <br />
 I'm Bishal.
 I am into software development since 2017.
 Currenlty, I am working as a consultant for [PrimeIT](https://www.primeit.pt/) in Portugal.
-I like to work in different aspects software design and development also in my spare time, I do R&D with different programming language, frameworks and tools.
+I love to work in different aspects software design & development.
+Constantly in the motion to learn and improve skills and knowledge.
 <br /><br /><br />

 ### Evolution

 <br />
-I was grew up in a small and beautiful town Damauli, Nepal.
-I started my developer journey early in school by building websites for small organization in my home town.
+I was born in Nepal, grew up in a small beautiful town Damauli.
+I started my developer journey early in school developing websites for small organization in my home town.
 After my school, I got opportunity to learn more of software development with
 software engineer [Vikram Thapa](https://www.linkedin.com/in/vikram-thapa-87677a191/) individually.
 I am very grateful 🙏 for [Vikram Thapa](https://www.linkedin.com/in/vikram-thapa-87677a191/) teaching and guidance.
-Later, I moved to Kathmandu (capital of Nepal) for my further study where I got my first dream job in the company Softhover amd more about my work expereince are below 😉.
+Later, I moved to Kathmandu (capital of Nepal) for my further study where I got my first dream job in the company Softhover and more about my work expereince are below 😉.
 <br /><br /><br />

 ### Where I’ve Worked